gars-cmd/dotfiles/README.md

 ---
 - the icon on the notification are the png pics in the dunst-copy directory
 - the png pics are from [iconFinder](https://www.iconfinder.com/)
-- before to use the scripts you need to :
+- before using the scripts you need to :
 `chmod +x scriptname.sh`

 ### kitty